adamdeprince/bsort/submission.md

 This readme briefly describes my submission for the 2025 Daytona Joulesort competition.

 Bsort is a unique "inverted radix sort".
 It source can be found at [bsort.c](https://github.com/adamdeprince/bsort/blob/master/src/bsort.c).
-It is compiled with a C compiler as: `gcc -O3 -march=native bsort.c -o bsort` and for our sort execution we ran bsort as `./bsort -a -c 10 -s 18 -k 10 -i input output` where -s and -c are tuning parameters described in `./bsort --help` that have a minor impact on performance.
-Because this code is I/O bound compiler optimizations don't affect run time, but do affect CPU power consumption during the run.
+It is compiled with a C compiler as: `gcc -O3 -march=native bsort.c -o bsort` and for our sort execution we ran bsort as `bsort -a -c 500 -s 12 -k 10` where -s and -c are tuning parameters described in `./bsort --help` that have a minor impact on performance.
+Because this code is I/O bound compiler optimizations don't greatly affect run time, but do somewhaet affect CPU power consumption.

 For the purposes of the Daytona search, the following flags adjust for differing record sizes.